Find Grad Schools

 The states with the most job growth for Real Estate Sales Agent are Utah, Idaho, and Colorado.
 Watch out if you plan on working in West Virginia, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-Real Estate Sales Agent Average Salary
+How Much Does a Real Estate Sales Agent Make?

-The salary for Real Estate Sales Agents ranges between about $24,650 and $112,610 a year.
+The typical yearly salary for Real Estate Sales Agents is somewhere between $24,650 and $112,610.

 undefined